POETRY STAFF BOOKS

 The Veteran's Poetry Scholarship sponsored by the Foundation for Art and Healing: If you would like to be considered for the Veteran's Scholarship ($855 Tuition + Twin Housing), please indicate this on your application form.
 Please refer to the scholarship requirements.

-The locals scholarship ($855 toward tuition) has been established to help creative writers living within 100 miles of Squaw Valley to attend the Community of Writers Summer Workshops.
-After residency, qualifcation for the scholarship is based on financial need and the quality of work submitted.
-To Apply, provide a paragraph and send it with your writing submission, titled "Application for consideration for the Locals Scholarship."
-In this paragraph, please introduce yourself.
+The Local Scholarship ($855 toward tuition) has been established to help creative writers living within a radius of 100 miles of Squaw Valley to attend the Community of Writers Summer Workshops.
+After residency, qualification for the scholarship is based on financial need and the quality of work submitted.
+To apply, submit an application for financial aid and provide a paragraph titled "Application for consideration for the Locals Scholarship" In this paragraph, please introduce yourself.
 Tell us what you hope to get out of your week at Squaw Valley and why you would be a good candidate for a scholarship.
-Indicate your wish to apply for this scholarship in the "notes" portion of the online application form as well.
+Make sure to submit this paragraph in the Financial Aid application.
+Indicate your wish to apply for this scholarship in the "notes" portion of the online workshop application form as well.

 Application Fee (Due with submission): $30

 Tuition: $955 - A deposit will be due upon acceptance.